Hi mom friend!

-I set out to make healthy eating normal.
+I set out to get them choosing healthy foods for themselves.

-- I offered choices- turns out it’s pretty effective!
+- By offering choices- turns out it’s pretty effective!

-- I looked for ways to make healthy eating fun in quick ways that an already busy mom could handle
+- By looking for ways to make healthy eating fun in quick ways that an already busy mom could handle

-- I welcomed them into the kitchen (while staying relatively sane… stick around to learn how!) 😛
+- I welcome them into the kitchen (while staying relatively sane… stick around to learn how!) 😛

-- And I told stories.
+- And I tell stories.
 Stories to teach them the ‘why’.
 To get them on board & to offer them ownership of their own healthy eating choices.